MIPs logo MIPdatabase MIP2024 Conference banner, website is now open, register on site for important updates

 Author keywords: surface imprinting, Bioanalyte Sensing, Immunoglobulin, Pollen, Biocomposite Layers

-Eat, sleep, imprint, tote bag Mug featuring the name Peter spelled out in the single letter amino acid code Woman of proper-tea mug
+Eat, sleep, imprint, repeat shirt Mug featuring the name Peter spelled out in the single letter amino acid code Woman of proper-tea mug in blue

 Join the Society for Molecular Imprinting